 A cockroach with one cercus damaged or removed makes wrong turns.
 A roach with both cerci damaged or removed doesn't try to escape at all.

 So cockroaches get away because they can detect the puff of air that arrives ahead of a threatening object.
+The sensors are delicate hairs on the undersides of the cerci, the tapered appendages extending from the insect's rear end.
 Within a twentieth of a second after a sharp puff of wind strikes those hairs, the roach begins running the other way.